 For Christ the King Sunday (Nov.
-20) I again share this poem:
+19 this year) I again share this poem:

 Worthy to Receive Glory